Hutton Inquiry

 The Hutton Inquiry examined the circumstances surrounding the death of Dr David Kelly in July 2003, following his identification as the source of a BBC report about the government's Iraq weapons dossier.
 Lord Hutton's report, published in January 2004, found that the BBC report was 'unfounded' and that the government had not acted improperly in naming Dr Kelly.
 The inquiry made no formal recommendations.

-The report's findings led to significant changes at the BBC.
-The Chairman Gavyn Davies, Director-General Greg Dyke, and reporter Andrew Gilligan resigned.
-The BBC commissioned the Neil Report (June 2004), which recommended reforms to editorial processes, complaints procedures, and journalism training.
-These reforms were incorporated into strengthened BBC Editorial Guidelines and led to the establishment of the BBC College of Journalism in 2005.
+The report's findings led to immediate resignations at the BBC, including Chairman Gavyn Davies, Director-General Greg Dyke, and reporter Andrew Gilligan.
+The BBC commissioned the Neil Report (June 2004), which proposed reforms to editorial and management processes.
+These reforms were reflected in the BBC Charter 2006, which replaced the Board of Governors with the BBC Trust and introduced strengthened editorial guidelines.

 Lasting Reforms